Rock the Free Response: Learn This AP Spanish Vocabulary List

 Significativamente

 Significativamente means “significantly.”
-This can be used for emphasis in any section of the free response, but it would make the most sense in the presentational sections.
+This can be used for emphasis in any free-response section, but it would make the most sense in the presentational sections.
 Plus, it’s really long, so that’s impressive.

 Las tasas han aumentado significativamente.